1. Sustainability TOP

 Reduced Packaging Materials: Expansion of the Introduction of Returnable Racks

-As part of Isuzu Group's efforts to reduce environmental impact throughout logistics, we are promoting the expansion of environmentally friendly packaging materials, taking into account the entire process from packaging and shipping within the group to disposal at overseas factories.
-In particular, since 2017, we have been advancing the introduction of reusable returnable racks, gradually expanding their use in the transportation of parts both in Japan and at overseas plants.
-The expansion of returnable racks has enabled us to reduce the use of one-way racks for packaging knockdown parts, which previously became waste at overseas assembly plants.
+As part of Isuzu Group's efforts to reduce environmental impact throughout logistics, we are promoting the expansion of environmentally friendly packaging materials, taking into account the entire process from packaging and shipping within the Group to disposal at overseas factories.
+In particular, since 2017, we have been advancing the introduction of returnable racks, which can be used repeatedly and are available for all destinations, and gradually expanding their use in the transportation of parts both in Japan and at overseas plants.
+The expanded use of returnable racks has enabled us to reduce the use of one-way racks for packaging knockdown (KD) parts, which previously became waste at overseas assembly plants.

 Returnable racks